This Latina Is Debunking Myths Around Blindness

 "While many companies and organizations have DEI plans, many of them don't include disability," she says.
 "Oftentimes, companies and organizations haven't understood that disabled people represent a large group of people."

 According to 2018 data from the CDC, one in four adults in the United States reports being disabled.
 Rivera makes the valid point that disabled people are in the workforce, customers, and also clients.
 To rectify the current workplace, her public speaking and consulting business helps companies begin or continue their disability-inclusion journeys to create better workplaces for everyone.
-The entrepreneur asserts her ultimate goal is to help create a world that's inclusive for everyone "and where disabled people can thrive."

 And while sometimes people may think they're being helpful, the advocate mentions it's not always that way.
 "Don't touch white canes or any other mobility aid.
 It's an extension of a disabled person's body," Rivera says.
 "If you want to offer assistance to a blind person, ask them if they need help, and do not touch them or violate their personal space.
 If they say no, respect their response.
 They know what's best for them."
-Rivera notes this goes for all disabled people and indicates it's only ethical to ask someone if they require help before automatically making the assumption they do.
+Rivera notes this goes for all disabled people and indicates it's important to ask someone if they require help before automatically making the assumption that they do.